breitnw/breitnw/README.md

 There's plenty of other cool stuff too, but you might have to dig through a heap of NixOS and Emacs-related nonsense to find it :)

-Please note that I will never accept any PRs with AI-generated code.
+Please note that I will never accept PRs with commits by generative AI agents.